This article was updated October, 2019 .

 - Seatguru (booking engine): While Seatguru does provide a wealth of information about plane configuration and comfort, it does not perform well on price or user experience.

 - Hotwire (booking engine): Hotwire performed in the middle of the pack in this test, and it also offered a poor user experience that slowed down the fare search process.

 - Expedia/Travelocity/Orbitz (booking engine): While Expedia/Travelocity/Orbitz does include baggage feeds in its results, it struggled to find good fares for itineraries that were off major routes.

 - Priceline (OTA): Priceline often served the worst fares out of all search sites tested, and Priceline also does not offer low-cost airlines in its results.

 JTB: Finding the Lowest Fares

-At JTB Business Travel, we can be your partner as you search for the lowest possible air fares.
-Not only do we provide online and mobile booking, we also offer a low price guarantee — you’re assured of getting the best fares when you choose JTB as your business travel agency.
+At JTB Business Travel, we can be your partner as you search for the lowest possible airfares.
+Not only do we provide online and mobile booking, we also offer trip disruption assistance — you’re assured of getting the best service when you choose JTB as your business travel agency.

 Contact us today about our comprehensive services and how we can help you secure the best air fares possible.